 AccommodativeDysfunction: Accommodative dysfunction simply means a focusing problem, particularly at near.
 This is not so much an eyesight (or clarity) difficulty as a problem in maintaining accurate, comfortable focus particularly with near work.
 Accommodative dysfunction is unrelated to aging changes in the lens of the eye.
 A child can fail to establish adequate focusing stamina during their early years of development, but in the clear majority of cases focusing dysfunction problems arise form fatigue as a result of sustained near visual tasks such as reading, writing, video games, computer use, etc. Prolonged near tasks can be fatiguing to some individuals.
 Problems typically manifest in the classroom as a student struggles to complete the assigned tasks within the time allotted for completion or while attempting to complete homework assignments.
 A student with accommodative dysfunction will become fatigued and have difficulty completing the assignments accurately and in a timely fashion.

-Amblyopia (Lazy Eye): Amblyopia, commonly known as lazy eye, is the eye condition resulting in reduced vision and NOT correctable by glasses or contact lenses and is not due to any eye disease.
-Amblyopia is a neurologically active process.
-In other words, the loss of vision takes place in the brain.
+Amblyopia (Lazy Eye): Amblyopia, commonly known as lazy eye, is an eye condition resulting in reduced vision and NOT correctable by glasses or contact lenses and not due to any eye disease.
+Amblyopia is a neurologically active process; the loss of vision takes place in the brain.
 If one eye sees clearly and the other is blurry, the brain can suppress (block or ignore) the eye with the blur.
 The brain can also suppress one eye to avoid double vision.
 The inhibition process (suppression) can result in a permanent decrease in the vision in the blurry eye that cannot be correct with glasses, lenses or lasik surgery.

 Amblyopia is a visual defect that affects approximately 2 or 3 out of every 100 children in the United States.
 Three percent (3%) of children under six years of age have some form of amblyopia.
 Amblyopia is the loss or lack of development of clear vision in just one eye which cannot be corrected by glasses or contact lenses.
 The result is often a loss of stereoscopic vision (3D) and depth perception.